ymmiah/GlowMint/README.md

     -   **AI Backgrounds, Filters, Cropping & more!**
 -   **🖼️ Powerful Batch Processing**: Apply the same edit to multiple images at once, with a progress bar and an easy-to-navigate results carousel.
 -   **↔️ Versatile Comparison Tools**: A unified display with **Toggle**, **Slider**, and **Side-by-Side** views for clear before-and-after comparison.
+-   **🧠 Smart Caching & Pre-fetching**: An intelligent caching layer that instantly loads previous edits and pre-fetches higher resolutions in the background for a lightning-fast experience.
 -   **🔄 Iterative Workflow**: Use any edited image as the new input for further edits, allowing you to layer effects and refine your creations.
 -   **🎨 Customizable UI Themes**: Personalize your editing environment with multiple color palettes (including light and dark modes).
 -   **💾 Full History Control**: Never lose your progress in single-edit mode with unlimited undo/redo.